 What is insurable interest in a life insurance policy?

 Insurable interest refers to the financial or emotional stake that a person has in the life of the insured individual.
-In the context of a life insurance policy, insurable interest is the requirement that the policyholder must have a valid reason to insure the life of another person.
-This is to prevent people from taking out life insurance policies on individuals they have no connection with, purely for financial gain.
+In the context of a life insurance policy, insurable interest is the requirement that the policyholder must have a valid reason to insure another person’s life.
+This prevents people from taking out life insurance policies on individuals they have no connection with purely for financial gain.

 Insurable interest can be established through various relationships, such as family ties, business partnerships, or financial obligations.
 It ensures that the policyholder would suffer a financial loss or hardship in the event of the insured person’s death, providing a legitimate reason for obtaining life insurance coverage.